 I, Venetia Hobson Lewis, am most fortunate to live in this wonderful area, where “The West” vividly took place.
 As a writer of historical fiction, the goal for my short stories and novels is making these imaginings as indelible and vibrant as the true happenings.

-Two recent short stories, “The Laundress” in 2013 and “The Devil, As a Roaring Lion” in 2016, were awarded Honorable Mention in the Art Affair Annual Literary Contests, Western Short Story.
-“The Next Rising of the Sun,” my latest short story, is featured in the Oro Valley Writers Forum Anthology, Monsoon Madness, currently available for purchase online at https://www.amazon.com/dp/1095304615.
+Several years ago, two of my short stories, “The Laundress” in 2013 and “The Devil, As a Roaring Lion” in 2016, were awarded Honorable Mention in the Art Affair Annual Literary Contests, Western Short Story.
+“The Next Rising of the Sun,” another of my short stories, is featured in the Oro Valley Writers Forum Anthology, Monsoon Madness, currently available for purchase online at https://www.amazon.com/dp/1095304615.

 Venetia